cheydrick/PyVLChttp/README.txt

     - Utility functions for converting file paths to MRL format
     - Utility functions for converting browse_dir() output to something useful
     - Maybe just use the json output and drop xml?
+    - URI?
+URL?
+I don't know what the rules are